bini1995/invoice-uploader-ai/README.md

 POST /api/documents/seed-dummy
 ```

-This inserts a few demo invoices so charts like *Top Vendors* and *Approval Timeline* look populated during testing.
+This inserts a few demo documents so charts like *Top Vendors* and *Approval Timeline* look populated during testing.
 If you prefer to seed from the command line instead of hitting the API, run:

 ```bash
 cd backend